cukamalu/Math-Notes/README.md

 # Math Notes

-Some math notes based on the Illistrative Mathmatics currculim.
+Math notes based on the Illistrative Mathmatics currculim.

+## Uses

+This is for personal uses only, so no push requests will be accepted.

 -------------------